MayoCalc / Blog / Everyday

 How Much to Tip: A Complete Guide for Every Situation

-Whether you are eating at a restaurant, getting a haircut, ordering delivery, or staying at a hotel, the question is always the same: how much should I tip?
+Whether you're eating at a restaurant, getting a haircut, ordering delivery, or staying at a hotel, the question is always the same: how much should I tip?
 Tipping customs in the United States can feel confusing, especially when different services expect different amounts.
-This guide covers every common tipping scenario with specific percentages so you never have to guess.
+Here we cover every common tipping scenario with specific percentages so you never have to guess.

 Calculate Your Tip Instantly